mnot/I-D/rfc5785bis/draft.md

 This specification updates the registration procedures for the "Well-Known URI" registry, first defined in {{?RFC5785}}; see {{procedure}}.

-Well-known URIs are registered on the advice of one or more experts (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{!RFC8126}}).
+Well-known URIs are registered on the advice of one or more Experts, with a Specification Required (using terminology from {{!RFC8126}}).

 The Experts' primary considerations in evaluating registration requests are: